 1. Identify any unknown underlying medical conditions that the applicant is not aware of, and

 2. To measure the extent of any known conditions.

 A urine sample is taken and tested for:

-The presence of these in the compounds in the urine may indicate undiagnosed conditions like diabetes or infections, which may affect the ability of the driver to safely operate commercial vehicles on public roads.
+The presence of these compounds in the urine may indicate undiagnosed conditions like diabetes or infections, which may affect the ability of the driver to safely operate commercial vehicles on public roads.

-The final part of the DOT physical in Maryland is a comprehensive physical, to confirm the presence of any known conditions, and to look for red flags that may indicate an undiagnosed condition.
+The final part of the DOT physical in Maryland is a comprehensive physical, to confirm the presence of any known conditions, and to look for red flags that may indicate an undiagnosed illness.

 Finally, the provider will run tests to assess neurological function, reflexes, and the function of extremities.

-Should any adverse medical conditions be discovered during the DOT physical, the applicant will be informed of them once results are available.
-If the applicant passes the exam, but has a condition that may require medical surveillance, the DOT card could be issued for 3 months, 6 months or one year.
+Should any adverse medical conditions be discovered during the DOT physical, the applicant will be informed of them once the results are available.
+If the applicant passes the exam but has a condition that may require medical surveillance, the DOT card could be issued for 3 months, 6 months, or one year.
 Generally, however, DOT cards are issued for two years.

-When Physicians Now team members perform DOT physicals in Maryland, we understand that a combination of quality care, attention to detail and compassionate care for patients is a necessity.
+When Physicians Now Urgent Care team members perform DOT physicals in Maryland, we understand that a combination of quality care, attention to detail, and compassionate care for patients is a necessity.
 We know that companies need results fast, and we also know that the FMCSA demands a high level of accuracy and attention to detail.
-We streamline the process, while still putting patients first, so you can get your commercial drivers out on the road as quickly as possible.
+We streamline the process, while still putting patients first so that you can get your commercial drivers out on the road as quickly as possible.